jpb4git/docs/src/docs/overview/aiWARE-in-depth/controller.md

 ### Overview

-Controller is the central service that registers hosts &amp; engine instances, manages all work, and communicates to the DB layer.
+Controller is the central service that registers hosts and engine instances; manages all work; and communicates to the database layer.
 Controllers are stateless API services, typically deployed behind a load balancer, to achieve API and business logic scalability.
 Within the cluster, a single Controller is promoted to be a Primary Controller and serves as the Edge supervisor, responsible for specific critical functions.

 ### Primary Controller